-Massive piece of metal that hit tow truck on I-95 ‘sprayed glass everywhere’
+Massive metal that hit tow truck on I-95 ‘sprayed glass everywhere’

 "I'm just glad it hit me instead of some young kid driving down the road,” Hulford said.

 Hulford said everything happened too fast for him to be scared.
-That said, when he looked over the damage later, he said it is frightening.
+That said, when he looked over the damage later, he said what happened was frightening.